swiftlang/swift-evolution/proposals/0488-extracting.md

 ### Usage hints

-The `extracting()` pattern, while not completely new, is still a departure over the slice pattern established by the `Collection` protocol.
-For `Span`, `RawSpan`, `MutableSpan` and `MutableRawSpan`, we can add unavailable subscripts and function with hints towards the corresponding `extracting()` function:
+The `extracting()` pattern, while not completely new, is still a departure from the slice pattern established by the `Collection` protocol.
+For `Span`, `RawSpan`, `MutableSpan` and `MutableRawSpan`, we can add unavailable subscripts and functions with hints towards the corresponding `extracting()` function:

 ```swift
 @available(*, unavailable, renamed: "extracting(_ bounds:)")